9 Benefits of Freight Factoring for Carriers

 With non-recourse factoring, the freight factoring company assumes the risk and guarantees you get paid.

 Freight factoring can make running a trucking business easier and less worrisome.
 When you use a factoring program, you’ll know exactly when and how you’ll get paid.
 This helps keep your money flowing smoothly, so you can pay your bills, drivers, and expenses without worrying about when you’ll receive the money in your bank account.

 9. Spend more time growing your business.

-When you have consistent cash flow and working capital, you can better forecast your income, expenses, and profit.
-By knowing exactly how much money you’ll be pocketing each month, you can spend more time growing your business or paying off any existing debt.
+Having a reliable cash flow and working capital helps you predict your income, expenses, and profit more accurately.
+When you know exactly how much money you’ll receive each month, you can focus more on expanding your business or paying off any current debts.

 Get paid when you need it.

-With freight factoring, your trucking company gets paid faster with less risk.
-It can help you avoid inconsistencies in your cash flow and reduce your stress so you can focus on hauling freight.
+Freight factoring gets you paid faster with less risk.
+It help you avoid inconsistencies in your cash flow and reduce your stress so you can focus on hauling freight.

 Truckstop Factoring makes it simple.
-Haul a load, submit your paperwork, and get paid the same day upon invoice verification.
+Haul a load, submit your paperwork, and get paid within 24 hours of the invoice verification.
 Truckstop Factoring processes the invoices and sends them to the broker with no minimum volume requirements.
 You still get paid if the broker doesn’t pay due to credit insolvency.

 With freight factoring, you can stop worrying about collections, get immediate cash when jobs are done, and focus on booking more high-paying loads.

 Find out how our platform gives you the visibility you need to get more done.